Exion007/SRS-Mobil/README.md

 -   Made favorite artists statistics part.
 -   Made favorite albums statistics part.
 -   Made artists with most songs chart
--   Data export part
+-   Data export part is done.
--   Recommendation Based on Songs, Albums, Artists, Friends and Spotify
+-   Recommendation Based on Songs, Albums, Artists, Friends and Spotify.
--   Adding friends with invitation
+-   Adding friends with invitation.
--   Accepting or declining friendship invitation
+-   Accepting or declining friendship invitation.
 -   Back-end connection for adding, removing songs.
--   Adding songs from recommended songs
+-   Adding songs from recommended songs.
--   Removing Friends
+-   Removing Friends.
--   Recommendation based on temporal values
+-   Recommendation based on temporal values.
--   Connecting notifications to backend
+-   Connecting notifications to backend.
--   Making the account visible or not visible by other users
+-   Making the account visible or not visible by other users.
+-   Admin interface for managing (add-delete-update) users and songs.

 ## In Progress: